Visas, Work Permits and Migration

-Citizens from outside the EU/EEA/Switzerland and Nordic countries are referred to as Third Country Nationals, and require a Work Permit and Residence Document/Permit before entering Denmark – unless they already reside legally inside Denmark.
+Citizens from outside the EU/EEA/Switzerland and Nordic countries are referred to as third-country nationals and require a Work Permit and Residence Document/Permit before entering Denmark – unless they already reside legally inside Denmark.
 Work permits can be dependent on education and qualifications.
-Also, job vacancies needs to be offered first to the local market and EU nationals.
+Also, job vacancies need to be offered first to the local market and EU nationals.

 The main channels for workers to obtain both a work permit and residence visa are:

-- The Fast-Track Scheme – aimed at larger companies who are certified by the Danish Agency for Labor Market and Recruitment (STAR), who require highly-qualified foreign staff to start as soon as possible.
+- The Fast-Track Scheme – is aimed at larger companies that are certified by the Danish Agency for Labor Market and Recruitment (STAR), who require highly-qualified foreign staff to start as soon as possible.
 Employees should be offered a minimum salary to qualify.